dasupradyumna/Password-Manager/README.md

 - ~~Implement application, screens and actions for moving between screens~~
 - ~~Add behavior to "Delete" option in "Select" screen~~
 - Add path to save directory as an option in "Settings" screen
-- Implement database, handle passing from "Select" screen to "Database" screen
+- ~~Implement database, handle passing from "Select" screen to "Database" screen~~
+- Read from and write to the database (which is linked to a save file)
+- Move databases (core and display) to application, pass around with references
 - Add a global storage for the application to share data between screens
+- Abstract away actions and their behavior (currently mixed in with display)
+- Per-field input validation during input and overall entry check before saving
+- Handle varying terminal size
+- Number of entries per page in database screen / scrolling (settings)
-- Consider separating "Delete" screen to derive from "Select" scrren
+- Consider separating "Delete" screen to derive from "Select" screen
+- Different threads for display and user input

 ---
 ### **Phase 2 : Extending `Record`**